awsdocs/aws-security-hub-user-guide/doc_source/control-finding-list.md

 ## Downloading the control finding list<a name="control-finding-list-download"></a>

-From the control details page, you can download the current page of control findings to a \.csv file\.
+If you navigate to **Security standards** and choose a standard, you see a list of controls for the standard\.
+Choosing a control from the list takes you to the control details page\.
+From here, you can download the current page of control findings to a \.csv file\.

 If you filtered the finding list, then the download only includes the controls that match the filter\.